umgbhalla/starred/README.md

 - [m1guelpf/auto-commit](https://github.com/m1guelpf/auto-commit) - A CLI tool that automatically writes commit messages for you.
 - [ozwaldorf/lutgen-rs](https://github.com/ozwaldorf/lutgen-rs) - Blazingly fast interpolated LUT generator and applicator for arbitrary and popular color palettes.
-- [devflowinc/trieve](https://github.com/devflowinc/trieve) - All-in-one infrastructure for building retrieval and RAG.
-Trieve combines search language models with tools for tuning.
+- [devflowinc/trieve](https://github.com/devflowinc/trieve) - All-in-one infrastructure for building search, recommendations, and RAG.
+Trieve combines search language models with tools for tuning ranking and relevance.
 - [UdaraJay/Stats](https://github.com/UdaraJay/Stats) - Standalone analytics provider and realtime dashboard designed for self-hosting.
 - [vosen/ZLUDA](https://github.com/vosen/ZLUDA) - CUDA on AMD GPUs
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions